 Should North Shore public schools set lower academic, discipline standards for black and hispanic students?
 Activist to make the case.

-Pedro Noguera, a UCLA professor and leading advocate of public schools establishing lower standards for black and hispanic students, will lay out his philosophy to North Shore teachers and students in Highland Park Monday.
+Pedro Noguera, a UCLA professor and leading advocate of public schools establishing lower standards for black and hispanic students, laid out his philosophy to North Shore teachers and students in Highland Park.

-Noguera believes racially-biased teachers are to blame for the fact that white students consistently outperform black and hispanic students on standardized tests.
-He’s an active supporter of requiring educators to attend “white privilege” training, which is currently encouraged at New Trier High School District 203.
+Noguera believes racially biased teachers are to blame for the fact that white students consistently outperform black and hispanic students on standardized tests.
+He’s an active supporter of requiring educators to attend “white privilege” training, which was encouraged at New Trier High School District 203.

 Noguera also believes racial and ethnic disparities in school discipline are the result of teacher racism.
 He’s an advocate of lowering behavioral standards for black and hispanic students in public schools.